shravanth0/mernproject/README.md

 # Practice Repo
-It contain the practice material of full stack
+It contain the practice material of full stack devep